 - Consultations for parents and caregivers looking for LGBTQ+ learning resources and support groups

 - Family-Focused Therapy for families of transgender and gender diverse youth (FFT-TGD), a new family therapy that is being developed and studied by EMPWR team members (PI: Ramos).
-For more information about the study, please contact [email protected]
+Participants receive 12 sessions of family therapy over 4 months at no coast.
+For more information about the study, please click here to download the flyer and/or contact [email protected] (UCLA IRB#23-000726).

 Integrated psychiatric evaluation and medication management services are available to UCLA Health patients.
 Evaluations are typically conducted by advanced trainees under the supervision of board-certified psychiatrists on clinical faculty.
 Psychiatrists specialize in trauma and stress, as well as depression, anxiety, bipolar disorders, and attention deficit hyperactivity disorder (ADHD).